moksh1tha/moksh1tha/README.md

-Hey there!
-I’m Mokshitha Edamalapati, an engineering student passionate about Software Development and ML striving to contribute to real world problems.
+Hi, I'm Mokshitha an upcoming pre-final year student at Indian Institute Of Technology BHU Varanasi